 Student events that have been proposed and funded in the past include showing a documentary with a global focus and hosting a discussion afterward or organizing a panel of social workers who work (or have done work) abroad.
 Events are not limited to these categories and we encourage students to get creative and propose something new.

 Grants of up to $2,000 are available to graduate and professional school students and faculty for the purpose of planning and conducting research-related conferences, symposia, and workshops in area and international studies.
+Applications must be submitted at least 30 days in advance of the proposed activity.

 A list of current grant opportunities through the Department of Education.